teaspring/problems/README.md

  > some interview problems solutions

 ##weixin_DZQZ
- > solutions to problems published by wechat public account “待字闺中". it opend in mid 2013.
+ > solutions to problems published by wechat public account “待字闺中", which opened in mid 2013.

 ##util
- > facilities to help process source code file
+ > utilities to help process source code file

 ##blogrepository
  > downloadable pkg repository for blog